 Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's referral.
 The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs.

-\$20 copayment for cardiac rehabilitation therapy up to Medicare-approved visit limits.
+\$20 copay for Medicarecovered cardiac and intensive cardiac rehabilitation therapy up to Medicare-approved visit limits